catilac/ctop/README.md

 # ctop - an htop clone

 ## TODO
-  [ ] Create an ncurses based lib for creating a dashboard
-    - needs to involve using WINDOW
+  [ ] Scrolling using arrow keys (or vim commands?)

   [ ] Write datastructures for holding process information
     - sortable by different keys

+  [ ] Make sure we're shutting down gracefully

   [x] Write system calls to get list of processes

-  [ ] Make sure we're shutting down gracefully
+  [x] Create an ncurses based lib for creating a dashboard
+    - needs to involve using WINDOW

 ## What does this do?